Also available in: 繁體中文 ไทย 日本語 한국어 Indonesia

 The process is super easy always ask for your “detaxe” form at the store after purchase, have it stamped and signed.
 And before leaving France, at any international airport, submit your Detaxe form in a PABLO machines.
 You will need the Detaxe form, the receipt, and your purchases.
 You will be refunded on your credit card within a few weeks.

-In Paris, you can get an immediate tax refund in a handful of stores like Galeries Lafayette Paris Haussmann department store and Groupe Monge the health and beauty specialist in Paris.
+In Paris, you can get an immediate tax refund in a handful of stores like Galeries Lafayette Paris Haussmann department store.

 When is it best to do a Paris shopping trip